sunpy/sunraster/docs/installation.rst

 """"""""""""""""""""""""""""""""""""""""""

-We installed the stable versions of SunPy and ndcube above in order to get get all its dependencies.
+We installed the stable versions of SunPy and ndcube above in order to get get all their dependencies.
 Now that is done, the second step is to remove the stable versions of SunPy and ndcube, leaving the dependencies intact.
 CAUTION: Make sure you are in (have activated) the ``irispy-dev``